tnkr-repos/java-language/06_oops.md

 creation then we should go for instance block (like updating one entry in the database for every object creation or incrementing count value for every object creation)
-- Both constructor and instance blocks have their own different purposes, and replacing one concept with another may not always work
 - Both constructor and instance block will be executed for every object creation but instance block first followed by constructor
 ```java